-You can choose to enroll in all Medicare programs at once or once a year during the enrollment period
+You can choose to enroll in Medicare health plans around your 65th birthday, or during the annual enrollment period.

-If you qualify, you should sign up for Medicare Part D during your initial enrollment period (IEP) to avoid a penalty
+If you qualify, sign up for Medicare Part D during your initial enrollment period (IEP) to avoid any late penalty.

 You can switch from Medicare Advantage to Medicare Part D during the Medicare Advantage Disenrollment Period between January 1 and March 31 each year.

-When you enroll in Medicare, you can choose a Medicare Advantage Plan (Part C) or Medicare Part D, which covers prescription coverage as well.
+When you enroll in Medicare, you can choose a Medicare Part D policy, or a Medicare Advantage (Part C) plan that builds in prescription coverage.